livewire/livewire/docs/validation.md

 }
 ```

-For more information on other available testing utilities, visit the [testing documentation](/docs/testing).
+For more information on other testing utilities provided by Livewire, check out the [testing documentation](/docs/testing).